pulumi/docs/content/blog/adopting-existing-cloud-resources-into-pulumi/index.md

 #### 5. Managing the resources with Pulumi

 Once all of the resources are adopted into Pulumi, we can manage them by making incremental changes in Pulumi, and can discontinue using the existing `.tf` files to manage this set of infrastructure.
 For example, if we want to add a new tag to our Virtual Machine, we can use the code below.
-We can also now remove the `import` property if we want, or else leave it intact so long as the `id` of the resource remains the same (if in the future we need to make a change that replaces one of these imported resources, Pulumi will require that the `id` property is removed, as it will no longer be correct.)
+We can also now remove the `import` property if we want, or else leave it intact so long as the `id` of the resource remains the same.
+(If in the future we need to make a change that replaces one of these imported resources, Pulumi will require that the `id` property is removed, as it will no longer be correct.)

 ```diff
 const mainVirtualMachine = new azure.compute.VirtualMachine("main", {